-The Organization's cash and cash equivalents are classified within the Level 1 category.
-At December 31, 2020, the Organization's other financial instruments such as contributions receivable and accounts payable are all stated at carrying value, which approximates fair value due to the short maturity of these instruments.
+In accordance with ASC 820, the Organization has classified all of its cash and cash equivalents and investments in the Level 1 fair value hierarchy measured at fair value on a recurring basis at December 31, 2021.
+The carrying amounts of the Organization's other financial instruments such as contributions receivable, and accounts payable approximate their fair value because of the short maturity of these instruments.

 Income Taxes - The Organization is exempt from Federal income and excise taxes and California franchise taxes as an organization described under Section 501(c)(3) of the Internal Revenue Code and related state codes.
 However, the Organization is subject to income taxes on any net income that is derived from a trade business, regularly carried on and not in furtherance of the purposes for which it was granted exemption.
-The Organization did not have any unrelated business income during the year ended December 31, 2020.
+The Organization did not have any unrelated business income during the year ended December 31, 2021.

 The Organization's accounting policy is to provide liabilities for uncertain tax positions (including penalties and interest) when a tax position would not be considered "more likely than not" to be upheld by a tax authority examination.
 Management is not aware of any violation of its tax status (being exempt from income taxes), nor any exposure to unrelated business income tax.
-The Organization's federal income tax and informational returns for tax years 2017 and subsequent remain subject to examination by the Internal Revenue Service.
-The returns for California remain subject to examination by the Franchise Tax Board for years 2016 and subsequent.
+The Organization's federal income tax and informational returns for tax years 2018 and subsequent remain subject to examination by the Internal Revenue Service.
+The returns for California remain subject to examination by the Franchise Tax Board for years 2017 and subsequent.